iqual-ch/drupal-platform/docs/configuration.md

 3. Make sure to rebuild the container in VS Code so Solr is started (without a core for initial configuration).

 4. Add a server in the administration backend of the Drupal Search API module (`/admin/config/search/search-api/add-server`).
-Use `solr` as host and `site_search` as core.
+Use `solr` as server (and system) name, as well as host.
+Use `site_search` as Solr core name.

 5. Download the core configuration and add it to the project repository (e.g. with version `9`):